-If you know 2019’s omnipresent meme, you know what we’re on about.
+If you know the omnipresent meme from a couple of years back, you know what we’re on about.
 And if not, you probably know the song, right?

 It all traces back to Houston rapper Megan Thee Stallion (real name Megan Pete).
-She’s one of the hottest new female rappers – and arguably the most high-profile new voice in hip-hop in recent times.
+She’s one of the hottest new female rappers – and one of the most high-profile new voices in hip-hop in recent times.

 Megan Thee Stallion is as beloved for her hooks and flows as she is the swagger of sensuality.
 The guttural confidence has become her brand.
 Meg is upfront, frank and meticulous about everything she has and wants.
 And she wants it all.